 Esports is a term that many people who have grown up in the age of the internet may have heard, but remains an untapped mystery to most.
 It stands for electronic sports and has become the unofficial official moniker for professional gaming.
 Competitive video games featuring world-class players who have mastered the intricacies of their chosen title have been growing year on year for the past decade.

-To the uninitiated, games like Fifa, Dota 2 and Fortnite might ring more of a bell, but Counter-Strike is among Esports’ most beloved games.
-It’s a competitive shooter with digestible gameplay that makes it more of an easy transition to spectator sport than many of its competitors.
+To the uninitiated, games like Fifa, Dota 2, and Fortnite might ring more of a bell, but Counter-Strike is among Esports’ most beloved games.
+It’s a competitive shooter with digestible gameplay that makes it more of an easy transition to a spectator sport than many of its competitors.

 Counter-Strike has a simple premise: five terrorists set out to plant a bomb to blow up one of two “sites” on one of the seven maps that are played within the professional circuit.
 Their opponents are a group of five counter-terrorists who are tasked with defending these “sites” by eliminating the terrorists or by defusing the bomb once it is planted.